trmcdowell/weather_data/README.md

 # Weather Data

-weather_data is a gradle application used to collect and store different cities weather data in a local PostgreSQL database.
+weather_data is an application used to collect and store weather data from different cities in a local PostgreSQL database.
 This data can then be retreived and printed using inline commands entered through an interactive prompt.

-Note: To use the app, you must create your own local postgres database called "weather" and edit the fields in weather getter to match.
-Also, the openweathermap API key in the script is deprecated and must be replaced with your own.
+Note: To use the application, a user must create their own local postgres database and edit weather getter constructor arguments to match the corresponding database settings.
+Also, the openweathermap API key in the script is invalid and must be replaced with a valid key.